etonhsu/TFT_Queue_Tracker/README.md

 Once you have the bot setup, copy the token provided and find the line at the top of bot.py where it says BOT_TOKEN = MY_TOKEN.
 Replace MY_TOKEN with your own token.

+Install all the necessary dependencies by running pip install -r requirements.txt

 Make sure your league client is open, as the LCU API (League Client Update API) requires an open client to function.

 First run api.py, which will generate friends_list.json.
 Then run bot.py.
 Once both programs are running you can start using the bot!